-Stage 1 Publication The proposal will be published on Castle Mead Website websites for 4 weeks from 15/9/2022 until 7/10//2022 A copy of the proposal has been sent to the Academy Advisory Group of Castle Mead School and Trustees of The Mead Academy Trust.
+Stage 1 Publication The proposal will be published on Castle Mead Website websites for 4 weeks from 8/9/2022 until 7/10//2022 A copy of the proposal has been sent to the Academy Advisory Group of Castle Mead School and Trustees of The Mead Academy Trust.
 Castle Mead School will ensure that the information is released through a circulated update (this may be a paper or electronic newsletter or update) and shared with all parent/carers of all registered pupils in the weekly newsletter.
 Local schools Copies of the proposal will be available via the school, by contacting: admin@castlemead.wilts.sch.uk Comments can be made using the via E-mail or letter to: Email contact: Consultation@themeadtrust.org Address for written communication Consultation Castle Mead School, Mascroft Road Trowbridge Wiltshire BA14 6GD Comments must be received by no later than the 7/10/2022 to be considered in the decision-making process.
-Stage 2 Representation (Formal consultation) The period of consultation will run from 15/9/22 - 7/10/22 Stage 3 Decision Following the representation period, a decision will be made by the end of October 2022 through the Regional Schools Commissioner and Regional Headteacher Board The proposal can be: Output Accepted Output Rejected Output Or accepted with modifications by the proposer The decision will be published within one week of the decision and; published on the same sites as the publication sent to every registered pupil and sent to the local governing body
+Stage 2 Representation (Formal consultation) The period of consultation will run from 8/9/22 - 7/10/22 Stage 3 Decision Following the representation period, a decision will be made by the end of October 2022 through the Regional Schools Commissioner and Regional Headteacher Board The proposal can be: The decision will be published within one week of the decision and; published on the same sites as the publication sent to every registered pupil and sent to the local governing body